 Parental attendance at concerts, drama productions, sporting competitions and other School activities encourages and supports each girl's participation and overall personal development.

-Senior School Parents' Association and Junior School Parents' Association
+Senior School Parents' Association and Friends of Junior School

 These Parent Associations aim to: